Rdawson96/WhitbyBC/README.md

 #### 6. Responsive Design

 The website is responsive, providing a seamless experience across various devices and screen sizes.
 This benefits users with different abilities and ensures a consistent and accessible user experience.

+This was tested via [Chrome DevTools](https://developer.chrome.com/docs/devtools/) as the project progressed.

 ### Manual testing